-- · Wages and salaries received from your emplover. - The fair market value of compensation provided in kind (such as the fair rental value of lodging provided by your employer as long as it isn't excluded on line 25). - · Rent paid by your employer directly to your landlord.
+- Wages and salaries received from your employer. - The fair market value of compensation provided in kind (such as the fair rental value of lodging provided by your employer as long as it isn't excluded on line 25). - Rent paid by your employer directly to your landlord. - Amounts paid by your employer to reimburse you for housing expenses, for educational expenses of your dependents, or as part of a tax equalization plan.